The Ultimate Guide to Asset Management Software & Tracking Solutions

 1. What is Physical Asset Management?

-Physical assets are tangible assets across all aspects of your business from operations to production.
+Physical assets are tangible items across all aspects of your business from operations to production.
 Every organisation has physical assets.
 At the simplest end of the scale, physical assets are recorded on an asset register which needs to be kept updated.
-Traditionally, this would be a manual auditing process which would require multiple personnel to audit every area of the business.
-Thankfully, technology now means this process is faster, simpler and more efficient, what’s more it gives every business the opportunity to deliver more value and efficiency from its assets, over-and-above having an itemised list that is only updated for the company records once a year.
+Traditionally, this would be a manual process which would require multiple personnel to audit every area of the business.
+Thankfully, technology now means this process is faster, simpler and more efficient, what’s more, it gives every business the opportunity to deliver more value and efficiency, over-and-above having an itemised list that is only updated for the company records once a year.

-Asset management helps organisations drive efficiencies by tracking costs and the status and performance of assets.
+Asset management helps organisations drive efficiencies by tracking costs, status and performance of assets.
 The Institute of Asset Management defines it as:

 Asset management software will enable your team to deliver the right actions on a regular basis to help you track, manage and maintain assets.
 As a result, you will have tighter operational control over inventory and with a transparent view of asset lifecycles, you will be better able to plan activities, forecasts and budgets.